tete1030/openwrt-fastbuild-actions/README.md

 Check out my own configuration in ["sample" branch](https://github.com/tete1030/openwrt-fastbuild-actions/tree/sample).

+Configuration for official OpenWrt 19.07 is in ["openwrt_official" branch](https://github.com/tete1030/openwrt-fastbuild-actions/tree/openwrt_official).
+It is just a change of `REPO_URL`.

 ### First-time building 第一次编译

 These step is for making a base builder.
 When you need a fresh rebuilding of everything, you can execute this by publishing a new release or use [tete1030/github-repo-dispatcher](https://github.com/tete1030/github-repo-dispatcher) to mannually trigger a rebuilding with parameters "Type/Task": `docker-build` and empty "Client Payload".